-Rationale: Additions clarifies that the recommendations apply to functions before and after the actual in-person or remote voting experience.
+Rationale: Addition clarifies that the recommendations apply to functions before and after the actual in person or remote voting experience.

-Line 528-548 Text Box: Delete or revise consistent with edits provided in Appendix II and delete that Appendix.
+Lines 528-548 Text Box: Delete or revise consistent with edits provided in Appendix II and delete that Appendix.

-Rationale: As noted in rationale for edits to Appendix, it is impossible to accurately describe the required features of an in-person accessible BMD without getting into the weeds of what accessible verification and casting requires for paper ballots.
-Just describing accessible marking continues to promote the mistaken idea that current BMDs provide fully accessible voting.
-And trying to include the VVSG requirements for access features on precinct counters would require even more elaborate descriptions that would completely overwhelm most readers.
-Either this content and that in the Appendix needs to be significantly edited and expanded to cover everything or should be scaled back as suggested in the Appendix edits and provide a realistic perspective on what is currently deployed and the actual influence of VVSG 2.0.
+Rationale: As noted in rationale for edits to Appendix II, it is impossible to accurately describe the required features of an in person accessible BMD without getting into the weeds of what accessible verification and casting requires for paper ballots.
+Just describing accessible marking continues to promote the mistaken idea that current BMDs are accessible.
+Additionally, trying to include the VVSG requirements for access features on precinct counters would require even more elaborate descriptions that would be completely overwhelming.
+Either this content and that in the Appendix needs to be significantly edited and expanded or should be scaled back as suggested in the Appendix edits and provide a realistic perspective on what is currently deployed and the influence of VVSG 2.0.